 The Honorable F. Gary Simpson

-Photo of Honorable F. Gary SimpsonSenator Simpson was appointed to the Commission on June 19, 2019 for a seven year term, ending in 2026.
+Photo of Honorable F. Gary SimpsonSenator Simpson was appointed to the Commission on June 19, 2019, for a seven-year term, ending in 2026.
+He was elected Chairperson in January 2023 and served in that position until August 2024.

 Senator Simpson is a graduate of Milford High School.
 He has a Bachelor of Science in Pre-Veterinarian Medicine and a Master’s of Science in Agricultural Economics, both from the University of Delaware.